 The Board is currently comprised of five (5) members, three (3) of whom the Board has determined to be "independent directors" within the meaning of NI 58-101.
 David Jaques, Roy Sebag and Marcus Dent are considered independent directors within the meaning of NI 58-101 since they are each independent of management and free from any material relationship with the Corporation.
 The basis for this determination is that, since the date of incorporation of the Corporation, none of the independent directors have worked for the Corporation, received remuneration from the Corporation or had material contracts with or material interests in the Corporation which could interfere with their ability to act with a view to the best interests of the Corporation.
-AJ Scalia is considered non-independent by virtue of his role as President and Chief Operating Officer.
+AJ Scalia is considered non-independent by virtue of his role as Chief Executive Officer of the Corporation.
+Drew Armstrong is considered non-independent by virtue of his role as President and Chief Operating Officer.